Biskop256/IoT-desktop/README.md

 - Go into the MQTT add-on and click configure
 - Under "Topic to subscribe to" write "home/rpico/#"

 This is all the setup needed to communicate with Home Assistant, but you will also need to create some automations for the light.
 I go more into this under "The Code".
+One very useful add-on to also have is "Studio Code Server".
+With it, you can see and edit the configuration files inside Home Assistant.

+To use the smart plug to Home Assistant you first have to connect it to your wifi.
+Do this by:
+- Downloading the app "Tuya"
+- Put the plug in a socket and press the button until it starts blinking
+- Connect to it in the app
+- In Home Assistant go to Settings > Devices & Services > Integrations > Add integration
+- Search for Tuya and you will get a QR code that you can read in the Tuya app to connect the smart plug

 ---